ITurres/O.P-Project/README.md

 2* number two will give a "grandparent class" to the containers without...

 3* the third and last, will be to fusion both of first solutions, remove the numbers on the containers and  give them all grandparents.
-I believe that this one will be more clean and work better.
+IMPORTANT in css (prefix each "container" with the respective grandparent) I believe that this one will be more clean and work better.
+IT WORKED!!!!